silverstripe/cwp/docs/en/recipes.md

 ## Recipe releases

 We use [semantic versioning](http://semver.org) for SilverStripe Framework and other modules.
-In CWP metapackages such as the recipe we may also use the Debian-style patch-dash (e.g. 1.0.1-7) version numbers to produce in-between recipe releases.
+In CWP metapackages such as the recipe we may also use the fourth level - sub-patch version numbers such as 1.0.1.7.

 Stable recipe releases will be triggered by the releases of the SilverStripe Framework - for example recipe 1.0.1 maps to framework 3.1.1 and recipe 1.0.2 will map to framework 3.1.2.
-However recipes may also be released outside of this cycle in case some important fixes need to be applied to the modules - these will be numbered as 1.0.1-1, 1.0.1-2 and so forth.
+However recipes may also be released outside of this cycle in case some important fixes need to be applied to the modules - these will be numbered as 1.0.1.1, 1.0.1.2 and so forth.

-If we announce a new patch recipe release indicated by patch, or patch-dash version number change (if you are on 1.0.1, these will be 1.0.1-1, 1.0.1-2, 1.0.2, 1.0.2-1 and so forth) you will need to upgrade, test and deploy your updated project code as soon as possible.
+If we announce a new patch recipe release indicated by patch, or sub-patch version number change (if you are on 1.0.1, these will be 1.0.1.1, 1.0.1.2, 1.0.2, 1.0.2.1 and so forth) you will need to upgrade, test and deploy your updated project code as soon as possible.
 The reason is these will often contain security patches.
 While such patch releases will be backwards-compatible and should not break any existing APIs we still recommend at least running a few smoketests on your UAT environment or dev machine before deploying.